Ministry of the Environment, Conservation and Parks: Drinking water

-Drive Clean

-The ministry is responsible for administering Ontario's Drive Clean program.
-Certain cars, vans, trucks, motorhomes and buses must be evaluated under the Drive Clean program to check that they meet Ontario emissions standards before being licensed to drive on Ontario roads.
-On September 28, 2018, the Ontario government announced the cancellation of the Drive Clean program and instead focusing on heavy duty vehicles; the change became effective on April 1, 2019.

 Ontario Parks

 Since its integration into the Ministry of the Environment, Conservation and Parks (MECP), Ontario Parks has become part of a broader provincial mandate focused on environmental protection, conservation, and climate resilience.
-The agency continues to manage over 340 provincial parks and conservation reserves, now under MECP’s oversight, which emphasizes ecological integrity, biodiversity, and sustainable recreation.
+The agency continues to manage over 340 provincial parks and conservation reserves, now under MECP's oversight, which emphasizes ecological integrity, biodiversity, and sustainable recreation.
 In recent years, Ontario Parks has seen significant expansions, including the addition of 19 protected areas in 2025, and a historic investment of nearly $60 million to build and upgrade over 1,000 campsites across the province, marking the largest expansion in 50 years.
-The ministry replaced the Class Environmental Assessment process with a streamlined Project Evaluation Policy to better align with MECP’s regulatory framework.
+The ministry replaced the Class Environmental Assessment process with a streamlined Project Evaluation Policy to better align with MECP's regulatory framework.
 Ontario Parks operates under a Special Purpose Account and is guided by the Ontario Parks Board of Directors, which advises on strategic planning and long-term conservation goals.

 Ontario Provincial Conservation Authority

 In October 2025, the Ontario government created the Ontario Provincial Conservation Authority to oversee the 36 conservation authorities in the province, and to merge them into seven, through the Conservation Authorities Act.
+After public consultation, this number increased to nine in March 2026, with implementation to take place in May.